The Narratives, Laws and Policies of Crossing Borders

 Vol 13 No 2 (2017)

-This issue features a series of timely position papers regarding current issues in border-crossing, as well as a collection of Beat Generation inspired ruminations about "America"
+This issue, edited by Robert Barsky and David Maraniss, features a series of timely position papers regarding current issues in border-crossing, as well as a collection of Beat Generation inspired ruminations about "America".

 The Reception of Baudelaire in Japan, and Sanctuary in "America"